Mexico City Christmas with Kids: Festive Plazas, Posadas, and Markets

 What to Pack for Mexico City in December

-December in CDMX hovers around 70 F daytime and 45 to 50 F at night, with a high-altitude sun that lies about how warm it is.
+December in CDMX hovers around 70°F daytime and 45-50°F at night, with a high-altitude sun that lies about how warm it is.
 Pack:

 The Bottom Line

 Mexico City at Christmas is the most underrated December destination in North America.
-Free Zocalo lights, posadas your kids can crash, world-class hot chocolate, and a city that genuinely treats the season as communal joy rather than commercial frenzy.
-Book by mid-October for late December dates, layer up, and pack curiosity.
+Free Zocalo lights, posadas your kids can crash, world-class hot chocolate, and a city that treats the season as communal joy rather than commercial frenzy.
+Book by mid-October for late December dates, layer up, drink water, pack curiosity.
 Your kids will not stop talking about it through next year's Halloween.

 Recommended Products